PJutch/Jutchs-Shmup/README.md

 # Jutch's Shump

 ## About
-This is a quite simple shoot'em up game.
+This is just a shoot'em up game.

 Currently work is in progress.